-- Day 4: Travel to Florence via Ferrara
+- Day 4: Travel to Florence via Emilia Romagna

 Head further down the boot that is Italy and add two more cities to your ‘been there, done that’ list.
 Watch the hills and trees of the countryside slip by out the window of your private coach before reaching your final destination for the evening and deciding what’s for dinner (pizza is never not an option).

-- Break up your trip to Tuscany with a stop in Ferrara for some lunch and time to explore.
+- Break up your trip to Tuscany with a stop in the Emilia Romagna region for some lunch and time to explore.